OpenHPC-AI/OpenCHAI/README.md

 ansible all -m ping
 # Verify Cluster connection with ssh port, adjust ssh port according to your environment
 ansible all -m ping -e "ansible_port=22"

+# If you encounter any communication issues between the head node and the service nodes, update the chai_setup/inventory_def.txt file to match your environment.
+# After making the changes, run the script below to establish and enable proper communication between the nodes.
+bash update_inventory_def.sh
 ```